oluwagbemigaptr/oluwagbemigaptr/README.md

-# 👋 Hi, I'm Peter Oluwagbemiga!
+#  Hi, I'm Peter Oluwagbemiga👋

-I'm a **Junior Data Analyst** passionate about turning data into meaningful insights.
+I'm a data professional with  passionate about turning data into meaningful insights.
 I enjoy working with data to solve real-world problems and uncover hidden patterns.
 I'm also interested in the intersection of **sustainability** and **clean energy**, especially the role of hydrogen in transforming the global energy landscape.

 ## 💻 **Tech Stack**